Medical Malpractice Lawyer, Cleveland OH

 Currently, Medicaid and Medicare are entitled to reimbursement for funds expended on behalf of victims of medical malpractice.
-However, the subrogation lien could only be satisfied from that portion of the recovery that reflected payment for medical expenses.
+However, the subrogation lien could only be satisfied with that portion of the recovery that reflected payment for medical expenses.
 Further, the subrogation interest is subject to a setoff for attorneys fees and expenses incurred in making the recovery.
 The subrogation interest was also subject to negotiations when the recovery resulted from a compromise settlement.
 Now, the Centers for Medicare and Medicaid Services (CMS) can set their sights on the entire recovery without regard for these other factors.

 The reason behind the change is to raise revenue, but this is specious when considering that fewer claims will be brought if the tort victim is likely to recover nothing.
 The BBA provision probably constitutes an unconstitutional taking by the overreaching government.
 Moreover, this legislation is immoral in that it taxes tort victims’ recoveries for pain, suffering and lost wages.